Border reivers: Disputed territory

 Throughout the period, various territories remained disputed due to unresolved claims, particularly lands referred to as threiplands (Scots for "disputed lands").
 There were five such lesser threiplands alongside the larger and more notorious Debatable Land, as illustrated in the accompanying image.
-The Debatable Land was an expansive terra nullius, which lay between the rivers Esk and Sark, was the subject of contention until 1552, when its status was finally settled.
+The Debatable Land was an expansive terra nullius, first appeared late in records in 1449; but was believed to go back to 'tymis begane,' or at least the days of Robert the Bruce and the Treaty of Edinburgh–Northampton (1329).
+It lay between the rivers Esk and Sark, was the subject of contention until 1552, when its status was finally settled.
 Originally referred to as the "Batable Land", a term derived from its use as fertile grazing ground, the territory was notable for an agreement allowing both English and Scottish borderers to graze cattle during the day, despite prohibitions on permanent settlement.

-Berwick-upon-Tweed, a strategically important town on the Anglo-Scottish border, changed hands multiple times during the medieval period, reflecting its contested status between England and Scotland.
-The town was alternately controlled by each kingdom, with significant captures in 1174, 1296, and 1318, among others.
-Its turbulent history culminated in 1482 when it was seized by Richard, Duke of Gloucester (later Richard III), and thereafter remained under English administration.
+Berwick-upon-Tweed, a strategically important town on the Anglo-Scottish border, changed hands fourteen times during the medieval period, with significant transfers in 1174, 1296, and 1318, and in 1378 it was reportedly captured from English governance by independent Scottish raiders.
+Its turbulent history culminated in 1482 when it was seized by Richard, Duke of Gloucester, and thereafter remained under English administration.

 The Anglo-Scottish border was not fully demarcated until the mid-19th century, when the Ordnance Survey mapped the area in detail.
 Even as late as this period, some lands, such as Kirkholm Common, were still considered by locals to be threipland.
-Locals still regarded it as shared communal ground.
 Such confusion over where the border lay is evidenced by the Ordnance Survey moving the Border east in 1859 map and then moved back west in the 1896 map.

 Other disputed areas were resolved through less formal means.
 The Ba Green (or Ba' Green or Ball Green) near Wark and Coldstream, a Scottish tract of land that curiously lies on the English side of the River Tweed, is one such example.
 This threipland became the subject of an annual game of football, whose result determined temporary control of the land.
 Over time, Coldstream's growing population allowed it to field far more players than Wark, leading to the land being informally absorbed into Scotland.